 - For gaining armour you can use Emberscale Drake, but make sure you have a Dragon in hand before playing it or you’ll miss out on the effect.

 - When you play Archivist Elysiana for some late game reach, try to target some of your biggest or most impactful cards to keep you in the game for longer.
 Dragon Roar and Omega Assembly are two key choices.

 Dragon Warrior card choices and substitutions

-These are some of the most important cards in the Rush Warrior deck, as well as a few options for replacements if you’re missing some in your collection.
+These are some of the most important cards in the Dragon Warrior deck, as well as a few options for replacements if you’re missing some in your collection.

 - Dragon Roar: Adds two random Dragons to your hand, which is especially useful for providing more possibilities to activate the Dragon synergies in this deck.

 - Emberscale Drake: Back in the day, Shieldmaiden was an excellent card with an identical armour-generating effect.
 Emberscale Drake cuts the cost by one but requires you to have a Dragon in hand, which should be consistently achievable in this deck.